Senate Resolution No. 4

 b.
 Each bill reported by a standing committee shall be accompanied by

-ence committee report within seven days of the bill being reported out
+Conference committee report within seven days of the bill being reported

-of committee and said reports shall be filed with the Journal Clerk.
-The
+out of committee and said reports shall be filed with the Journal Clerk.

-report of a committee upon any matter referred to it shall upon request
+The report of a committee upon any matter referred to it shall upon

-include a brief statement of the opinion of any member or members of the
+request include a brief statement of the opinion of any member or

 c.
 Where a "home rule" request is required as provided in any section